Keeping Children Safe and Secure!

 Effective November 1, 2019, the law states that all children under the age of 2 must ride in a rear-facing car seat.
 There are 2 types of rear-facing car seats: Infant Seats and Convertible/All-in-One Seats.

-Before moving your child from a booster seat to the vehicle seat belts please make sure that your child meets all of the following requirements for a proper seat belt fit:
+Wondering when to move your child from a booster seat to vehicle seat belts?
+Make sure that your child meets all of the following requirements for a proper seat belt fit:

 1. Your child must be 8 years old.